XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-browser-wallet-in-javascript.md

 targets:
   - en
   - ja # TODO: translate this page
+seo:
-blurb: Build a graphical browser wallet for the XRPL using Javascript.
+    description: Build a graphical browser wallet for the XRPL using Javascript.
 ---
 # Build a Browser Wallet in JavaScript
 <!-- STYLE_OVERRIDE: wallet -->